nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## Glossary

-* GUI: Graphical User Interface: Refers to the user interface that the user interacts with.
+* **GUI:** Graphical User Interface: Refers to the user interface through which users interact with via visual representations.
-* CLI: Command Line Interface: Refers to a computer program that accepts text inputs.
+* **CLI:** Command Line Interface: Refers to a user interface that receive commands from a user in the form of lines of text.

 --------------------------------------------------------------------------------------------------------------------